aaaaalbert/aaaaalbert.github.io/mini_hello_world.md

 A `ReplicaSet` [defines a group of Pods placed in the cluster](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/);
-in this case, we have one single pod, and since we didn't specify where this should be placed it will be placed at a node chosen by Kubernetes.
+in this case, we have one single pod, and since we didn't specify where this should be placed, Kubernetes will choose a node for us.
+The `image` line request the `helloworld` Docker image from our account on Docker Hub.
-The `ports` section of the config tells Kubernetes to map port 8000/TCP on the container (where our echo server listens) to the port number you choose, allowing the echo server to accept incoming connections on your chosen port.
+The `ports` section of the config tells Kubernetes to map port 8000/TCP on the container (where the echo server in our Docker image listens) to the port number you choose, allowing the echo server to accept incoming connections on your chosen port.

+Next, hit `Upload`.
 You should now see this:

 ![Deployed](assets/images/replica_set_deployed.png).